 - Fund a series of activities to reduce social isolation of carers and connect them with other carers during Dementia Action Month in September 2021 and throughout the year.

 - Facilitate strong linkages with existing supports, including Carer Gateway, to establish resilient carer support groups.
 Also, collaborate with organisations such as Dementia Australia and the Support for Carers Program to support the mental health, wellbeing and capacity to continue self-care of carers.

 Q&A Dementia and Carers Forum

-The Indigo Community Dementia Alliance is pleased to bring you this online forum to recognise Dementia Action Week.
+The Indigo Community Dementia Alliance was very pleased to bring you an online forum to recognise Dementia Action Week in late September 2021.

-The aim of the forum is to link in local people with their local dementia and carer supports, and to answer any questions that that people have about dementia.
+The forum linked local people with their local dementia and carer supports, and answered some of the key questions about dementia.
 A dementia diagnosis can be very frightening and isolating, however, there is support available locally and no-one needs to go through the journey alone.

-The forum with be chaired by Indigo Shire Mayor, Jenny O’Connor and the panellists are:
+The forum was chaired by Indigo Shire Mayor, Jenny O’Connor, with panellists:

 Di Everingham, Penny Bingham and Lorna Nash - Changing Minds Beechworth, Dementia Carer Support Group

 Dr Brent Corcoran – Beechworth Surgery